GoogleCloudPlatform/cluster-toolkit/resources/project/service-enablement/README.md

 ## Description
-Allows management of a multiple API service for a Google Cloud Platform project.
+Allows management of multiple API services for a Google Cloud Platform project.

 ### Example